-- CO1 Understand and analyze registers and register transfers language and describe various arithmetic micro-operations. - CO2 Understand and analyze CPU organization, instruction formats and different addressing modes. - CO3 Demonstrate and analyze the applicability of Arithmetic and logic Algorithms for signed-unsigned numbers in addition to basic organization of Micro-Programmed Controller. - Understand & analyze memory organization, different types of CO4 auxiliary memories, cache memory and Associative Memory - Understand the I/O organization and their interfacing with the CO5 - Understand the basic concept of SIMD, MIMD, array & pipelined CO6 architecture of processor design.
+- CO1 Understand and analyze registers and register transfers language and describe various arithmetic micro-operations. - CO2 Understand and analyze CPU organization, instruction formats and different addressing modes. - CO3 Demonstrate and analyze the applicability of Arithmetic and logic Algorithms for signed-unsigned numbers in addition to basic organization of Micro-Programmed Controller. - CO4 Understand & analyze memory organization, different types of auxiliary memories, cache memory and Associative Memory usage and design. - CO5 Understand the I/O organization and their interfacing with the processor. - CO6 Understand the basic concept of SIMD, MIMD, array & pipelined architecture of processor design.